webman/push

 url: 'wss://example.com',

-app_key: '<app_key, obtained from config/plugin/webman/push/app.php>',
+app_key: '<app_key, get it from config/plugin/webman/push/app.php>',

 });